 If at all possible, students should purchase a headset with mic that plugs into your computer (USB).
 You can pick up a basic headset for about $15 at an electronics store.
 Using the speakers and microphone built into your computer speakers causes an echo in the audio that is quite distracting when you participate in group chats.

-Visit NC State’s Graduate Distance Education Tuition rates page for detailed information about graduate tuition and fees.
+Visit NC State’s Graduate Online and Distance Education Tuition rates page for detailed information about graduate tuition and fees.

 The total Online Master of Environmental Assessment cost estimate (North Carolina residents) for 2015-2016 is $12,224.10 for all 30 hours of coursework.

 Financial aid eligibility is determined by the Financial Aid Office.
 We encourage you to contact your financial aid adviser in the Office of Scholarships and Financial Aid.
 A limited amount of grant funding is also available to students enrolled in Online and Distance Education degrees.
 Criteria for funding is based on academic merit, demonstrated financial need, and enrollment in multiple Online and Distance Education courses per semester.
 For additional information, please visit NC State’s Office of Scholarships and Financial Aid web site, or call (919) 515-2421.
 NC State also offers a monthly payment plan.